kaansari/mevsfalse/content/en/posts/articles/Abrogration.md

 ---

 ## Introduction
-Abrogation (naskh) in the Qur'an refers to the concept that some verses were revealed with specific rulings that were later replaced or superseded by other verses.
-The idea is that earlier verses, while initially applicable, were later abrogated by new revelations that provided clearer or more comprehensive rulings.
+There is no abbrigation in the quran and in my openion all the verses of the quran are valid and they do not abrogate other verses.

-Shah Waliullah Dehlavi, a prominent Islamic scholar and reformer from India, contributed extensively to Islamic thought and jurisprudence.
+However, Shah Waliullah Dehlavi, a prominent Islamic scholar and reformer from India, contributed extensively to Islamic thought and jurisprudence.
 He is known for his works on tafsir, fiqh (Islamic jurisprudence), and hadith, and he also made significant contributions to the understanding of **abrogation** (naskh) in the Qur'an.
 Abrogation refers to the idea that some verses of the Qur'an were revealed to be applicable for a certain period or context but were later replaced or superseded by other verses.<cite>[^1]</cite>
 [^1]:Al-Fawz al-Kabir fi Usul al-Tafsir - Shah Waliullah Dehalvi [Link](/pdf/Fauzkabir.pdf)

-Shah Waliullah Dehlavi's view on abrogation in the Qur'an is found in his work [Al-Fawz al-Kabir fi Usul al-Tafsir](./pdf/Fauzkabir.pdf).
-In this work, he discusses various verses that are considered abrogated, and his views are generally based on classical Islamic scholarship, especially the interpretations of earlier scholars.

-Below is a list of some of the key **abrogated verses** (verses related to **naskh**) according to Shah Waliullah Dehlavi:
+Below is a list of some of the key **abrogated verses** (verses related to **naskh**) according to Shah Waliullah Dehlavi, I will also give me reasons why these verses are not aborgated.

 ### 1. Surah Al-Baqarah (2:180) - The Inheritance and Will